When LLMs get significantly worse: A statistical approach to detect model degradations: Background and Related Work

 \subsection{LLM Accuracy Evaluation and Optimization}

 In the field of machine learning, McNemar's original test was previously used to assess which of either two models performs better on a single task \citep{meshbane1996predictive, rainio2024evaluation}. \citet{yang2025blockregularized} generalized McNemar's test to be used in repeated cross-validation settings to decide which algorithms performs better.
-However, their test derives loose bounds on the null hypothesis and is thus overly conservative.
+However, their test derives loose bounds on the null hypothesis and is thus overly conservative. \citet{heineman2026signal} discussed dataset properties that best allow to reliably tell models apart.

 For inference optimization of LLMs we are not aware of work that used McNemar's test to detect accuracy degradation.
 For a general introduction on LLM evaluation, we refer to \citet{chang_evaluation_survey}. \citet{kurtic-etal-2025-give} provide a comprehensive analysis of the accuracy and performance impact of quantizing LLMs with one of their main finding that "\textit{FP8 (W8A8-FP) is effectively lossless across all model scales.}" They do extensive accuracy evaluations and simply aggregate the accuracy numbers into a mean and state the difference of the means.
 Most publications investigating model compression techniques follow the same practice and simply provide the accuracy estimates \citep{frantar:2023:gptq, frantar2023sparsegpt,sun2023wanda, kubler2025proximal}.
 While this provides some level of relative guidance it does not quantify the certainty of these estimates, which is crucial because of aforementioned correlation and even more obviously as the used benchmark datasets have very different sample sizes.